hpe-dev-incubator/hpe-dev-portal/content/blog/ways-to-interact-k8s-with-ezmeral.md

 export KUBECONFIG=kubeconfig
 ```

-* Combining two commands into one command
+The screenshot below shows you how you can combine two commands into a single command.

 ```shell
 curl -k -s --request GET "http://<you-ez-gateway>:8080/api/v2/k8skubeconfig" \